Schafer: Another week, another scandal unmasks an investor with a gambler's mind

 You can't give anyone credit for carefully directing capital when the deals are sold with no idea what business they would even be in.

-The hedge fund wing of the industry is a different kind of financial intermediary, with a client base that will not have any small savers.
-They have been star players in the ongoing drama earlier this year around stock trading in companies like the retailer GameStop — including billions of dollars in losses on a highly leveraged bet that the retailer would keep declining.
+The hedge-fund wing of the industry is a different kind of financial intermediary, with a client base that will not have any small savers.
+They have been star players in the ongoing drama earlier this year around stock trading in companies such as the retailer GameStop — including billions of dollars in losses on a highly leveraged bet that the retailer would keep declining.

 That's why it's worth remembering that the investor who essentially invented the modern hedge fund in 1949 called his a "hedged fund" for a reason.
 He owned stocks as well as sold them short, avoiding the risk of big moves in the broader market.